-We only have national admission to our courses and to our Master programme.
-Please note that all applications are made in Swedish through the Swedish online application system: www.antagning.se.
+We only have national admission to our courses and to our Master's programme.
+Please note that all applications are made in Swedish through the Swedish online application system.
 Courses that have spaces left will open again for late application in mid July/December.

 My notification of selection results letter says that I am conditionally admitted - what does that mean?

-Students that are conditionally admitted with other conditions than fee conditions, cannot register but will be registered by the department if the conditions are fulfilled by the time the course starts.
+Students that are conditionally admitted cannot register but will be registered by the department if the conditions are fulfilled by the time the course starts.
 If you are a fee-paying student, you will receive information from the university on how to pay your fees after the final selection.

 - Inform the Course Administrator no later than the deadline for registration if you intend to take the course.

-- Provide the Course Administrator with documentation that you fulfill the requirements no later than the course start.
+- Provide the Course Administrator with documentation that you fulfil the requirements no later than the course start.

-I have applied and am wait-listed - what happens now?
+I have applied and I am wait-listed - what happens now?

-I have changed my mind and don't want to continue on the course - what do I do?
+I have changed my mind and don't want to continue on the course that I am registered on - what do I do?

 How do I re-register on a course from a previous semester?